Rechnungskauf für Schulen, Institutionen & Unternehmen: einfach im Shop „auf Rechnung“ bestellen oder hier Angebot anfordern.

 The Chur model and similar approaches: Focus on flexibility

-The Chur Model was developed in Switzerland in the 1990s, specifically in the canton of Graubünden, whose capital, Chur, gave the model its name.
-It originates from the work of Peter Fratton, a Swiss educator and reform pedagogue.
-Fratton was deeply engaged in exploring new learning methods and designed this concept to break away from traditional teaching approaches and create a flexible learning environment tailored to the individual needs of students.
+The Chur Model was developed in the 1990s in Switzerland, more precisely in the canton of Graubünden, whose capital Chur provided the name for the model.
+It goes back to the work of Peter Fratton, a Swiss educator and reform pedagogue.
+Fratton worked intensively on new forms of learning and developed this concept to break down traditional teaching methods and create a flexible learning environment geared towards the individual needs of pupils.

-The model was born out of the idea that learning is an individual and dynamic process, often hindered by rigid structures in everyday school life.
-The Chur Model utilizes self-organization and competency-based learning to create a learning landscape where students can learn independently and at their own pace.
-Lessons are no longer dominated by a fixed timetable or traditional classroom divisions but are replaced by dynamic structures adapted to students’ learning needs.
-The key characteristics include:
+The model was based on the idea that learning is an individual and dynamic process that is often inhibited by rigid structures in everyday school life.
+The Chur model uses self-organization and competence orientation to create a learning environment in which students can learn independently and at their own pace.
+Lessons are no longer dominated by a fixed timetable or traditional classroom layouts, but are replaced by dynamic structures tailored to the learning needs of the students.
+The key features include:

-• Individualized Learning: Each student follows their own learning goals and works on tasks at their own pace.
-By providing targeted assignments that match the student’s current learning level, the process becomes personalized, fostering a sense of achievement and intrinsic motivation.
+• Individualized learning: Each student pursues individual learning goals and works on tasks at their own pace.
+The learning process is personalized through targeted tasks that are tailored to the respective learning level.
+This creates a sense of achievement and promotes self-motivation.

-• Self-Directed Work: Students can decide when and how they work on certain learning content.
-This autonomy not only enhances their sense of responsibility but also strengthens their ability to organize themselves and set priorities.
+• Self-determined work: Students can decide for themselves when and how they work on certain learning content.
+This freedom not only promotes personal responsibility, but also the ability to organize themselves independently and set priorities.

-• Learning Stations: The spaces are divided into different stations, each addressing specific learning objectives and competencies.
-This allows students to switch between practical, creative, or theoretical tasks as needed.
+• Learning stations: The rooms are divided into different stations that address specific learning objectives and skills.
+This allows students to switch between practical, creative or theoretical tasks as required.

-• Group Discussions and Learning Circles: Regular meetings in a learning circle provide opportunities to reflect on progress, clarify open questions, and introduce new tasks.
-This structured interaction strengthens social bonds and ensures clear orientation.
+• Inputs in a circle and seating circles: Regular meetings in a seating circle offer the opportunity to reflect on learning progress, clarify open questions and present new tasks.
+This structured interaction strengthens social connectedness and provides clear orientation.

-• Flexible Learning Spaces: Instead of traditional classrooms, the Chur Model offers multifunctional learning environments.
-Easily movable furniture allows for dynamic adjustments to different teaching formats, from individual work to group projects.
+• Flexibly usable spaces: Instead of traditional classrooms, the Chur model offers multifunctional learning landscapes.
+Furniture that can be quickly rearranged enables dynamic adaptation to different forms of teaching, from individual work to group projects.

-• Cooperative Learning: Collaboration in small groups or teams is a key aspect of the model.
-Students not only learn content from each other but also develop essential social skills such as communication, conflict resolution, and teamwork.
+• Collaborative forms of work: Exchanging ideas in small groups or teams is a central component of the model.
+Students not only learn from each other in terms of content, but also develop important social skills such as communication, conflict resolution and collaboration.

-• Differentiated Learning Environments: The design of the spaces accommodates various needs.
-Quiet areas for focused work, creative zones for experimentation, and communal spaces for discussions create a diverse and stimulating learning atmosphere.
+• Differentiated learning environments: The design of the rooms takes different needs into account.
+Retreats for concentrated work, creative zones for experiments and communal areas for discussions ensure a diverse and stimulating learning atmosphere.

-This model integrates various modern educational approaches and creates an environment that supports both individual development and collaborative learning.
+This model thus integrates various modern pedagogical approaches and creates an environment that enables both individual support and collaborative learning.

 School with Xbrick: Innovation for modern teaching

-It has probably already become clear at this point why Xbrick can play an important and supporting role in both lesson design and the overall school concept.
-Here are a brief summary of the advantages of Xbrick for everyday school life:
+At this point, it has probably already become clear why Xbrick can play an important and supportive role both in terms of lesson design and in the overall school concept.
+Here is a brief summary of the advantages of Xbrick for everyday school life:

-• Lightweight and mobile: With a weight of only 1.4 kilograms, the modules can be easily used by students of all ages be transported, what promotes personal responsibility and supports dynamic teaching formats.
+• Lightweight and mobile: Weighing just 1.4 kilograms, the modules can be easily transported by pupils of all ages, which encourages personal responsibility and supports dynamic teaching formats.

-• Intuitive and safe: Thanks to the self-explanatory and safe use (GS-tested), everyone can use Xbrick can be used without any problems, making them particularly inclusive and versatile.
+• Intuitive and safe: Thanks to the self-explanatory and safe use (GS-tested), Xbrick can be used by anyone without any problems, making them particularly inclusive and versatile.

-• Robust and sustainable: Made from recyclable plastic, the modules are extremely durable, resilient and one environmentally friendly investment.
+• Robust and sustainable: Made from recyclable plastic, the modules are extremely durable, resistant and an environmentally friendly investment.

-Xbrick supports new learning concepts by placing movement, flexibility and creative learning concepts in the foreground and making them easy to implement.
-Since you can start with just a few elements, this can easily be implemented as a retrofit in existing buildings with comparatively little investment.
-With its versatile application options, Xbrick not only supports the physical activity of students, but also creates an innovative environment that is tailored to the individual needs of modern learning methods.
+Xbrick supports new learning concepts by emphasizing movement, flexibility and creative learning concepts and making them easy to implement.
+As it is possible to start with just a few elements, this can be easily implemented as a retrofit in existing buildings with comparatively low investment.
+With its versatile application options, Xbrick not only supports the physical activity of pupils, but also creates an innovative environment that is tailored to the individual needs of modern learning methods.

-Xbrick promotes the intuitive integration of movement into lessons and offers students the opportunity to learn actively and creatively.
-The modules can be used in various contexts – whether as a seat, standing desk, pedestal or creative work surface.
-The students can create the optimal learning conditions for them depending on their needs and mood.
-Movement becomes an integral part of everyday school life and contributes to both concentration and well-being.
+Xbrick promotes the intuitive integration of movement in the classroom and offers students the opportunity to learn actively and creatively.
+The modules can be used in different contexts – whether as a seat, standing desk, pedestal or creative work surface.
+Pupils can create the optimal learning conditions for them depending on their needs and mood.
+Movement thus becomes an integral part of everyday school life and contributes to both concentration and well-being.

-Modern learning concepts value individuality, which often means that students need their own rooms for focused work.
-With the portable Xbrick modules, such individual learning spaces can be set up quickly and easily – be it in the classroom, in the hallway or outdoors.
-This spatial flexibility makes it possible to effectively implement individualized learning processes and at the same time promotes the students’ personal responsibility.
+Modern learning concepts emphasize individuality, which often means that students need their own spaces for focused work.
+With the portable Xbrick modules, such individual learning spaces can be set up quickly and easily – whether in the classroom, in the corridor or outdoors.
+This spatial flexibility makes it possible to effectively implement individualized learning processes and at the same time encourages students to take responsibility for their own work.

 Flexibility in every teaching situation

 Xbrick is characterized by its mobility and easy handling.
 The lightweight modules can be easily transported and rearranged by students of all ages.
-Whether as a single seat, in combination as a stand or even as a temporary work surface – Xbrick adapts to every teaching situation.
-This means that rooms can be redesigned again and again without much effort, creating a dynamic and inspiring learning atmosphere.
+Whether as individual seating, in combination as a stand or even as a temporary work surface – Xbrick adapts to any teaching situation.
+This means that rooms can be redesigned again and again with little effort, creating a dynamic and inspiring learning atmosphere.

-With Xbrick, lessons become flexible and location-independent.
-No matter whether in the schoolyard, in the park or in the hallway – the modules make it possible to move the learning space quickly and easily.
+Xbrick makes teaching flexible and location-independent.
+Whether in the schoolyard, in the park or in the corridor – the modules make it possible to relocate the learning space quickly and easily.
 This spatial variety not only offers new inspiration for teachers and students, but also contributes to the general well-being and motivation of the students.

 The versatility of Xbrick is demonstrated – where else – in practice.
-Here are some application examples that further illustrate the added value of the modules:
+Here are a few examples of applications that further illustrate the added value of the modules:

-1. Open learning landscapes: Xbrick modules are used in schools that rely on the Chur model or similar concepts flexible seating, mobile mini tables or can be used as a standing desk.
+1. Open learning landscapes: In schools that use the Chur model or similar concepts, Xbrick modules are used as flexible seating, mobile mini tables or standing desks.
 This creates dynamic learning environments that promote collaborative work.

-2. Project work: In group projects, students use the modules to set up work stations or build presentation platforms .
-The easy handling makes the creative process easier.
+2. Project work: For group projects, pupils use the modules to set up workstations or build presentation podiums.
+The easy handling facilitates the creative process.

 3. Individual work phases: The modules can be flexibly integrated into learning stations to promote individual learning goals.
-They not only offer students places to retreat, but also structured workplaces.
+They not only offer pupils places to retreat to, but also structured workspaces.

-4. Stage module: In all-day schools where presentations and performances play a central role play, Xbrick elements serve as mobile stages or stands.
+4. Stage module: In all-day schools, where presentations and performances play a central role, Xbrick elements serve as mobile stages or grandstands.

-5. Exercise and sport: The modules are ideal for periods of movement or sporting exercises.
+5. Bewegung und Sport: Die Module eignen sich hervorragend für Bewegungsphasen oder sportliche Übungen.
 In this way, they contribute to the holistic promotion of physical and mental development.

-6. Student café: Xbrick modules can be used in casual meeting places such as student cafés to create a comfortable and inviting atmosphere that promotes social interactions.
+6. School café: Xbrick modules can be used in informal meeting places such as school cafés to create a cozy and inviting atmosphere that promotes social interaction.

 Game ideas for moving learning with Xbrick

 The versatile Xbricks can be used to design creative games that combine learning and movement.
-Whether building, discussing or solving problems together – the Xbricks promote teamwork, motor skills and learning through play.
-Here are some examples of how you can make lessons more dynamic with Xbricks.
+Whether building, discussing or solving problems together – the Xbricks promote teamwork, motor skills and playful learning.
+Here are some examples of how Xbricks can be used to make lessons more dynamic.

 “Ice floe” with Xbrick